Outlander Season 8 Episode 2 Review: Frank Is the Best Thing in “Prophecies”

 For the first time in a while, William’s story feels charged on its own terms instead of merely adjacent to the main drama.

-Final thoughts on Outlander Season 8 Episode 2
+Final Thoughts On Outlander Season 8 Episode 2

 In the end, that is what makes “Prophecies” work.
 Nearly every thread is strengthened by the same central idea.
 Once people believe something about the future, they begin to behave differently in the present.